 In recent years, there has been an increase in such numbers.
 Pregnancy and drinking rates have gradually increased between 2006 to 2010, from 2011 to 2013, and from 2015 to 2017 for unknown reasons.
 A study conducted by the National Birth Defects Prevention Study in 2009 noted 30% of the 4,000 surveyed pregnant women admitted to drinking, while 8% engaged in binge drinking.
 Unmarried expecting mothers drank more while pregnant when compared to married expecting women (8.9% to 15%).

-Miscarriages And Alcoholism in Expecting Mothers
+Miscarriages And Alcoholism In Expecting Mothers

 A study found that drinking while pregnant increased the odds of a miscarriage by 19%.
-Another noteworthy find is women who drink less drinks per week—five drinks or less—had a 6% chance of increased miscarriages.
+Another noteworthy find is women who drink less alcoholic drinks per week—5 drinks or less—had a 6% chance of increased miscarriages.
 Women who are most at risk of miscarrying are women who are 35 and over, have had miscarriages in the past and women who abuse drugs and alcohol.

 Fetal Alcohol Syndrome And Alcohol

-Fetal Alcohol Syndrome (FAS), sometimes called Fetal Alcohol Spectrum Disorder (FASD) is one of the most severe side effects for babies when mothers drink while pregnant.
+Fetal Alcohol Syndrome (FAS), sometimes called Fetal Alcohol Spectrum Disorder (FASD) is one of the most severe effects for babies when mothers drink while pregnant.
 These conditions are characterized by babies born with lower than average birthrates as well as:

 - Smaller than average heads